morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 * Explain event delegation
-  * Event delegation works by assigning a single event handler to a parent element, so multiple event handlers dont't need to be assigned to the child elements
+  * Event delegation works by assigning a single event handler to a parent element, so multiple event handlers don't need to be assigned to the child elements
 * Explain how `this` works in JavaScript
   * 'this' holds a reference to the global object (server-side) or a reference to the window (client-side) and remains there until is a reason for its context to change.
 * Explain how prototypal inheritance works